ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99c-quiz-bubble-sort.md

 - The first iteration of the inner for loop moves through the array from bottom to top, comparing adjacent elements.
-- If the lower-indexed element is greater than its higher-indexed neighbor, then the two are swapped.
+- If the lower-indexed element is greater than its higher-indexed neighbour, then the two are swapped.
 :::
 ::::::::::::::::::::::::::::::